CUEDOS/helix_docs/docs/source/simple_examples.rst

             return output_vel # sending the target velocity

+In the constructor method, we get the reference and home geodetic position and call method load() to load data from the JSON file.
+In mehthod load(), we get prestart positoins and the time duratino of the experiment. o run the experiment, At first, click on Arm icon on Helixio GUI.
+Then, click on Takeoff to fly the dornes.
+Afterwards, click on Start to make the drones go to their prestart positions.
+Then, click on Start again to start the experiment.
+After completeing the experiment, you can click on Land, to land them all.
-The result of using this experiment in software in the loop simulation is shown below:
+The result of using this experiment with Helixio GUI in software in the loop simulation is shown below:

 .. raw:: html